RealityETH/subjectivocracy/README.md

 ![Example of a crowdfund contract using an enshrined oracle](diagrams/reality_l1_reality.png)

+## Handling disputes that need to be settled fast

+Settling disputes via a fork can be slow, but we assume that in most cases this will not be a problem as it only has to happen occasionally.
+However there are also cases where getting to the truth slowly is not acceptable.
+For instance, some stablecoins and other synthetic assets may need to react to price changes quickly, for example to force people to put up more collateral.
+It is possible to add an additional ledger on top with different forking logic: Instead of doing a slow, human-managed escalation, a chain can instead fork immediately, and operate in each case as if its respective worldview is correct.
+This can be implemented as an additional layer on top of the main oracle-enshrined layer, and use the oracle-enshrined layer to decide how to handle any assets bridged from this additional layer.

 ## Prototype implementation

 The interactions between users and contracts are specified in detail in [interactions](interactions.md).